 The Profile option allows you to create and re-use sets of live image/image capture settings.
 When you open the TWAIN interface, the Default Profile is selected.
 When you make changes to any of the live image/image capture settings, these changes can be saved to a Profile - either the Default or one that you have defined.
-For example, if you gamma adjust a live image and then decide that the result is ideal for the type of specimen you are working with, you could create a new Profile with the gamma and exposure values and name it for that type of specimen - i.e., "Diseased Cells."

-To add, edit, or delete Profiles, right-click on the Profile box.
-Right clicking gives the following options:
+To add, edit, or delete Profiles, select the appropriate button or right-click on the Profile box.
+Either affords you the following options:

 - Add Add a new Profile.
 When you add a new Profile, the program prompts you to name it. - Save Save a Profile that you have modified. - Rename Rename an existing Profile. - Delete Delete a Profile.
-This option appears only after you have defined a second Profile in addition to the Default Profile.
+This option appears only if there is more than one Profile.